Learning from birth

 Why qualifications are important in early childhood education and care

-Like professionals in any other field, early childhood educators develop their skills through training and qualification.
+Like professionals in any other field, early childhood educators build their knowledge and skills through training and qualification.

-Good training and the right qualifications help staff to:
+With good training and the right qualifications, staff can:

 - provide better care for your child

-- support your child in learning how to solve problems, manage feelings and get along with others
+- help your child learn how to solve problems, manage feelings and get along with others

 - build positive, supportive relationships with you, your child and your family

-- respond to children and families from a diverse range of cultures and backgrounds.
+- support children and families from a diverse range of cultures and backgrounds.

-If you’re thinking about an early childhood education and care service for your child, you might like to ask staff at the service about their programs and their educator’s qualifications, as well as how their staff are supported to learn.
+If you’re thinking about an early childhood education and care service for your child, you might like to ask staff at the service about their programs, educator qualifications and professional development opportunities.

-Good-quality services will be able to tell you how they build positive relationships with children and how they encourage learning and development through play and other activities.
+Good-quality services will be able to tell you how they build positive relationships with children, encourage learning and development through play and other activities, and continually improve staff skills and knowledge.

-Early childhood education and care services include long day care, family day care, preschool, kindergarten and outside school hours care.
+Early childhood education and care services include long day care, family day care, preschool and outside school hours care.

 Qualifications in early childhood education and care services: rules